SasView/sasview/src/sas/qtgui/Perspectives/Invariant/media/invariant_help.rst

 fraction.
 However, the current implementation in SasView only allows for the
 former: extracting the volume fraction given a known contrast factor.

-.. warning:: **The user must provide the correct SLD contrast** for the data
-    they are analysing in the *Options* tab of the Invariant window **and then** click on *Compute* before examining/using any displayed value of the invariant or volume fraction. **The default contrast has been deliberately set to the unlikley-to-be-realistic value of 8e-06** |Ang^-2|\ .

 Volume Fraction
 ^^^^^^^^^^^^^^^
 In some cases, especially in non-particulate systems for which no good